szymach/c-pchart/README.md

 classes are available under "CpChart\Classes" namespace or "CpChart\Services" for the factory.

-How to use it?
+Usage:
 ==============

 The main difference is that you can either load the class via the 'use' statement or use the provided factory.
 An example below.

         require __DIR__.'/../vendor/autoload.php';